-This report complements the June 30, 2022 actuarial valuation report that was provided to the City and should be considered in conjunction with that report.
-Please see the actuarial valuation report as of June 30, 2022 for additional discussion of the nature of actuarial calculations and more information related to participant data.
-This valuation reflects revised assumptions adopted by the Board pursuant to the five-year experience study covering the period July 1, 2017 to June 30, 2022 of the City of Ann Arbor Employees' Retirement System.
-See the experience study report dated May 11, 2023 for additional discussion regarding the assumptions used in this valuation.
-This valuation also reflects revised benefit provisions.
-See Section G of this report for details regarding the benefit provisions used in this valuation.
+This report complements the June 30, 2023 actuarial valuation report that was provided to the City and should be considered in conjunction with that report.
+Please see the actuarial valuation report as of June 30, 2023 for additional discussion of the nature of actuarial calculations and more information related to actuarial assumptions, participant data and benefit provisions.

-Board of Trustees City of Ann Arbor Employees' Retirement System August 25, 2023 Page 2
+Board of Trustees City of Ann Arbor Employees' Retirement System August 29, 2024 Page 2